reinierl/docile-charge-point/README.md

 It's far from finished now.
 The next steps I plan to develop:

+ * More robust handling of connection closes and OCPP errors

  * Make it able to take both Central System and Charge Point roles

  * Nicer syntax for constructing OCPP messages to send or expect

- * support OCPP 1.6 TLS + Basic Auth

 ## Other ideas